-Grandfather Mountain Trail is a 4 mile moderately trafficked out and back trail located near Linville, NC that features beautiful wild flowers and is rated as difficult.
+Grandfather Mountain Trail is a 3.9 mile moderately trafficked out and back trail located near Linville, North Carolina that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 One of the most technical mountain hikes without climbing equipment east of the Mississippi, Grandfather Mountain trail traverses forest, exposed cliffs, rock outcroppings, ladders and attached cables to spectacular views.
 The trail climbs to McRae Peak, Attic's Window and the end of the trail at the top of Grandfather Calloway Peak at 5964' - the same point the Profile Trail ends.
 The Grandfather Trail runs the length of the summit ridge from the Grandfather Mountain attraction to Calloway Peak.
 It offers astonishing variety, running in and out of wind-dwarfed spruce and fir, across or around rock walls and pinnacles and into open spaces with mountain views in every direction.
 It was along this trail two centuries ago that explorer/botanist Andre Michaux broke into song thinking he had arrived at the high point of North America.
 The pace is often slow.
 There are chutes where progress is hand-over-hand and extra steep sections where hikers use in-place cables and ladders.
 An alternative to taking the ladders up MacRae Peak is to opt for the more sheltered Underwood Trail.
 Not recommended for children or inexperienced hikers.